It’s never too soon to talk about beer festivals, and there is none greater than the Munich, Germany’s Oktoberfest!

 Fun fact: The “Oide Wiesn” is a part of the festival that features more traditional elements such as music, dancing and costumes, in contrast with other parts of the festival that are dedicated to beer and partying.

-Tip: On the 22 September of 2018 at noon, the Mayor will tap the first keg of beer and the festival will (officially) start.
+Tip: On the 21st of September of 2019 at noon, the Mayor will tap the first keg of beer and the festival will (officially) start.

 During Oktoberfest, traditional visitors wear Bavarian hats (Tirolerhüte).
 The more tufts of goat hair on your hat, the wealthier you are considered to be.

-Except nowadays the tufts are synthetic and everybody can look as wealthy or as poor as they like.
+Except nowadays the tufts are synthetic and everybody can look as wealth or as poorly as they like.

-It’s the price for one liter of beer… Not for those looking for a low budget festival.
+It’s the price of one liter of beer… Not for those looking for a low budget festival.

 One mug of beer here is equivalent to 8 shots of Schnapps.